-Just like with forgiveness, gratefulness is a natural organic byproduct of healing.
+Just like with forgiveness, gratitude is a natural organic byproduct of healing.
 Give people time.
 They will feel it when they have had enough loss in their life.
 Loss and the grief revolved around loss whether it’s the loss of people or things, generates real authentic gratefulness.
-How about it if you go to your bank account one day and your money was all gone and there was no way to get reimbursed because the system crash that caused it was too severe?
+How about if you go to your bank account one day and your money was all gone and there was no way to get reimbursed because the system crash that caused it was too severe?
 What if you lost your house in a tornado?
 What if you lost your best friend?
 If we are here to cultivate and express gratitude as our life plan, our spirit guides might see to it that we experience loss to meet those ends.
 That’s how the real Law of Attraction works.
 Life sorts it all out for us, so we don’t need spiritual lectures from spiritual teachers who don’t really understand how Life actually works.

-Just like forgiveness, premature inauthentic gratefulness can be another means to bypass difficult emotions and memories.
-Not that there’s anything wrong with that, but it’s good to point out that so many of us work hard to get others to bypass since we may feel so uncomfortable around emotions and complaints.
+Just like with forgiveness, premature inauthentic gratefulness can be another means to bypass difficult emotions and memories.
+Not that there’s anything wrong with conscious bypassing, but it’s good to point out that so many of us work hard to get others to bypass since we may feel so uncomfortable around emotions and complaints.
 For example, if someone is having an awful today, it is more healthy for them to be present with and feel the emotions that day is bringing up so they can heal and be triggered less in the future.
 Knowing that others might be having a worse day might take the edge off, but by doing that, we are using spirituality to bypass the very emotions that can lead us to the best, most authentic versions of ourselves.

-I know people might mean well when they recommend gratefulness, but for those of us who are on the path to authenticity, for us, it sounds like we need to be fake in order to be lovable and that just kills my heart.
+I know some people might mean well when they recommend gratitude, but for those of us who are on the path to authenticity, for us, it sounds like we need to be fake in order to be lovable.
 If you ever wonder why being authentic is so hard, this is why.
 It’s due to the societal pressure you and I put on others to be happy, forgiving, grateful, …anything but who we are, anything but human.
-So we learn at an early age to unconsciously manipulate people into liking us because otherwise we’d be all alone.
+So we learn at an early age to unconsciously manipulate people into liking us by feigning spiritual virtues because otherwise we’d be all alone.
 Authenticity = loneliness.
 We go out of our way to prevent becoming lonely. ..hence so many of us, unknowingly, wear a mask.
 Premature gratitude is a part of that mask.

-We just need to let people be where and who they are and if we cannot accept them in all their glory, we need to look inside to see where that may be coming from because technically the ungrateful party is doing nothing wrong.
-Also, part of being authentic is being open about your frustration about others not being grateful.
-We have to allow ourselves to be where and who we are too.
+We just need to let people be who they are and if we cannot accept them in all their glory, we need to look inside to see where that may be coming from because technically the ungrateful party is doing nothing wrong.